iterative/dvc.org/static/docs/use-cases/data-storage-on-external-drive.md

 ### Transfer the content of the cache to the external directory

-In this example we are just removing the default cache directory `.dvc/cache/` because we just initialized the project and we know that it is empty (there's nothing stored in it).
+In this example we are removing the default cache directory `.dvc/cache/` because we just initialized the project and we know that it is empty (there's nothing stored in it).
 If we had an existing project, we could preserve the content of the cache by moving it to the new directory: